IBRice101/IBRice101.github.io/Talks/MinesweeperHackingWorkshop/index.md

 So this loop does the following:

 1. Randomises two values
-2. Reference a single byte in memory sung the sum of these values as an index
+2. Reference a single byte in memory using the sum of these values as an index
    - Like fetching an element from an array using an index (i.e., `board[x]`)
 3. If 8th LSB set
    1. randomise an offset again